razorlabs/occams/README.rst

 Create a virtual environment for your work::

-  > virtualenv myproject
+  > virtualenv MYPROJECT
-  > source occams/bin/activate
+  > source MYPROJECT/bin/activate

 Next, create the necesary directories::

-  > cd myproject
+  > cd MYPROJECT
   > mkdir -p  etc  var/exports  var/blobs  src

 You'll need to git checkout the web application.
-If you are using your own forks, change ``ucsdbitcore`` to yours.
+If you are using your own forks, change ``younglabs`` to yours.
 The reason we checkout each project individually is because pip will replace all git changes/history the next time your run pip install on a git repo, which can lead you to lose a lot of work and sanity::